snowplow/snowplow/2-collectors/README.md

 ## Overview

-A **Collector** receives SnowPlow events from one or more [Trackers] [trackers].
-A Collector captures and logs these events in their raw form, ready to be processed by the SnowPlow [Enrich] [enrich] phase.
+A **Collector** receives Snowplow events from one or more [Trackers] [trackers].
+A Collector captures and logs these events in their raw form, ready to be processed by the Snowplow [Enrich] [enrich] phase.

 ## Available collectors